 If you wish to take your child out of school for any reason please call in at the School Office for advice.

-Please be aware that you may be liable for a Penalty Notice or Prosecution if you take your child out of school without consent.
+Please be aware that you may be liable for a Penalty Notice or Prosecution if you take your child out of school without the consent of the Headteacher.